wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

   <div markdown="1" class="ui segment content">

-It's better to use 5 4-core hosts because the RAM at each host if 32 BG.
+It's better to use 5 4-core hosts because the RAM at each host if 32 GB.
 Therefore, no matter how many  cores a host has it cannot run more than 4 of our pre_* tasks in parallel.

 This is seen in simulation: